beatcracker/toptout/data/README.md

   // process - configures telemetry channel for process only "scope": {
     // Environment variables are by design configured per procces.
-    // There are mechanisms to configre them for every new process, but it's up to OS/ "process": {
+    // There are mechanisms to configure them for every new process, but it's up to OS/ "process": {
       // Path object.
 Contains environment variable name for various OSes.
       // Allowed keys: default, linux, macos, windows